promotor: prof. dr. F.W. Vaandrager (RU)

-Network protocols are becoming more and more ingrained into our everyday lives.
+Network protocols have become deeply ingrained into our everyday lives.
 Each form of Internet communication involves a series of protocols, as do many of the applications we have come to use.
-These applications include web browsers and servers, mail clients and servers, chat programs, etc. Note how these applications communicate with each other to provide a desired service.
+These applications include web browsers and servers, mail clients, chat programs, etc. Note how these applications communicate with each other to provide a desired service.
 A web browser for example, communicates with a web server to retrieve a desired web page.
 It is this very communication that is governed by protocols implemented in the applications’ software.
 Unsurprisingly, verifying that these protocols are properly implemented is of crucial importance, especially when security is considered.
-Performing such a verification is an arduous task, more so in a black-box setting, where the source code of the protocol is not accessible.
+Performing such a verification is an arduous task, more so in a black-box setting, where the protocol’s source code is not accessible.
 Let us expand on some of the tasks required by testing techniques commonly used in verification.

 Classical testing techniques require the constant manual maintenance of a large test suite, and may fail to spot corner cases where implementations are wrong.
 Model-based testing uses a model of the protocol to automatically generate tests.
 Unfortunately, such a model is rarely provided by the protocol’s specification, so it needs to be manually constructed and maintained.
 The technique known as model learning can provide significant relief, as it allows for the automatic generation of models from implementations.
-Model learning combined with model checking, a technique for automated checking of models against formal properties, has the potential to reduce the task of a tester to that of formalizing a set of required properties from the protocol specification.
-These are then checked automatically on the generated models.
-Of course, the tester may alternatively manually inspect the models for bugs, or use a combination of both model checking and manual inspection, whichever approach best fits the situation.
+The models can then be checked against properties extracted from the protocol specification.
+This can be done manually by inspecting the models, or automatically via model checking.
 Either way, the tester’s task is greatly facilitated.

 One goal of this work is to promote model learning as a viable technique for verifying, or in broader terms, analyzing practical software such as protocol implementations.
 To that end, in Chapters 2 and 3, we use model learning with abstraction to obtain models of TCP and SSH implementations, respectively.
 We then perform model checking on these models, in order to analyze the adherence of the learned implementations to the corresponding protocol specifications.
 This analysis helps uncover various standard violations and bugs.